Transcriptors

-Transcriptors Ltd. is a British boutique manufacturer of high fidelity turntables and tonearms.
+Transcriptors Ltd. is a British manufacturer of high fidelity turntables and tonearms.
 The company was founded in 1960 by engineer and designer David Gammon.
 The company's turntables have been featured in several films including A Clockwork Orange, Creepshow, The Look of Love, and X-Men: First Class.

 The Hydraulic Reference turntable was recognized by the London Design Centre in 1971, with Gammon receiving the award from Princess Margaret.
 A Hydraulic Reference turntable produced in 1964 is part of the Museum of Modern Art's Architecture and Design permanent collection.